 I think part of you know I looked at it internally you know when I when I argue with myself in my head about why I should feel a certain way or why am I feeling a certain way is that you know, I I was I wasn’t marine and I was a marines marine you know, I was locked on and I had a meritorious career up until that point and it was something that I had to come to the realization that when you know when I was a marine and I was doing all this training and and I was bettering myself, I looked at it as I was in control, you know, I, I did this and then stroke there, there is no control and stroke it you know, it takes everything and in a in a matter of just falling asleep, waking up and it’s gone.

-Healing the heart after stroke is key
+Healing the heart after a post-traumatic stress and stroke is key

-Yeah, look, I think it will help you man.
-Every time you talk about it helps a little more just to heal the heart and to ease the is the burden in the brain and to you know, release that tension away from you and out into the world because you know, people don’t stroke people don’t get more depressed by listening to your stories.
+Yeah, look, I think it will help you, man.
+Every time you talk about it helps a little more just to heal the heart and to ease the burden in the brain and to you know, release that tension away from you and out into the world because you know, people don’t stroke people don’t get more depressed by listening to your stories.
 They can relate to your story and I can and then what it does is it makes you feel not alone.
 Even though we’re on the other side of the planet while we’re speaking to each other.
 It still makes us feel less alone.
-You know, you can listen to previous episodes of the podcast, pay attention to what other people have said.
+You know, you can listen to previous episodes of the podcast, and pay attention to what other people have said.
 And you can reach out to those people because they’re all lovely they all want to connect so

 and I’m and I’m open to that

-yeah so how good is that right?
+Yeah, so how good is that right?
 So now what people realize it’s also should with stroke it’s a lifelong journey it’s not just, it’s not like a broken leg if you had just broken your arm you know your wrist you know all the things that happened to you after the tree fell on you man and this sound like a massive tree

 it was large enough to do some damage